jacktan130802/IBKR-TV-connection/README.md

 TradingView always said that they want to integrate with IBKR but it never occur.
 It is an issue, particularly to me as I do not want to fork out extra money for the real time market data with IBKR.

 ## Prerequisites
+* You probably need to have TV pro for auto buy alerts to ibkr
 * Requires redis, Python3, and packages installed

 ```